davestewart/nuxt-areas/README.md

     +- areas
 ```

+Continue reading to learn how to start from scratch, or migrate an existing site.

 ## Usage

-### Add or move content new areas subfolders
+### Add or move content to new areas subfolders

+#### Getting started

-To get started, you're going to create or move content to subfolders of `areas`.
+To get started, you're going to create or migrate content to named subfolders of `areas`.

+To start with:

+- create a folder under `areas`
+- the folder **must** contain at least a `pages` folder
+- the folder **may** contain `components`,  `store` and any other folders you like

-Remember, all `areas` sub folders follow the same routing and namespacing rules as the main Nuxt application.
+Note that folders follow the same routing and namespacing rules as the main Nuxt application.

 The Areas module will:

-- build prefixed routes from `pages`
+- build prefixed routes from `pages/*`
-- register namespaced stores from `store` or `store.js`
+- register namespaced stores from `store/*` or `store.js`
-- register components in `components`
+- register components in `components/*`
-- read any `area.config.js` and customise routes or stores based on the exports
-- ignore other folders (but you can add them and import locally, for example `classes` or `data`)

 Let's pretend we're adding a products area: